Discover the Festival Murals & Artists

 About the Mural

-According to Tan, the red represents blood, orange represents the land of Cambodia, and yellow represents its people.
-The word “Battambang” is painted with many hard-straight lines, reflecting the bravery of Cambodians.
+The three colors of this mural aim to represent the history of Cambodia.
+The red represents blood, orange represents the land of Cambodia, and yellow represents its people.
+The word “Battambang” is painted with many hard straight lines, reflecting the bravery of Cambodians.
 These four elements express how Cambodians rebuilt their country and culture.

 About the Artist